yoshiakionishi/OMishi/README.md

 6. For some functions, I have provided example patches.
     Invoke, for example, the function "euclid-rhythm-binary",
     click it, and type t to see the patch.
+More examples are being added in each new version...

 =======================================================================